 S6913 never made it past the Racing, Gaming and Wagering committee.
 Bonacic introduced similar legislation in 2015 and 2016 also to no avail.

 Odds of New York Poker Sites Becoming a Reality

 The odds of something being passed over the next few years remain favorable.
 New Yorkers seem fairly receptive to gaming, with the people supporting last year’s measure to build up to 7 new brick-and-mortar casinos by a 57% yes vote.

 Real life gambling and online poker are two completely different things of course, but people in most cases are generally even more receptive of poker than of games of chance.
 If the people are willing to accept casino gambling, they are probably willing to accept poker.

-The New York lottery has a subscription service (available here) that you may manage online if you live in state.
-The service does not sell scratch cards or individual tickets à la carte, but it does allow you to purchase subscriptions for its biggest games.
-You’re allowed to manage up to 10 subscriptions at a time and may choose your own numbers or let the computer provide random picks.
+The New York Lottery offers a subscription service for players who live within state lines.
+The service does not sell scratch cards or individual tickets à la carte but does allow customers to purchase subscriptions for its biggest draw games.

 Players may manage up to 10 subscriptions at a time and either choose their own numbers or allow the lottery system to provide random picks.